LOG_ARCHIVE_DEST_n Parameter Attributes

 Specifies the minimum number of seconds before redo transport services should try to reopen a failed destination.

-Category | REOPEN [=seconds] |
+| Category | REOPEN [=seconds] |

-Data Type | Numeric |
+| Data Type | Numeric |

-Valid values | >=0 seconds |
+| Valid values | >=0 seconds |

-Default Value | 300 seconds |
+| Default Value | 300 seconds |

-Requires attributes | None |
+| Requires attributes | None |

-Conflicts with attributes | Not applicable |
+| Conflicts with attributes | Not applicable |

-Corresponds to | REOPEN_SECS and MAX_FAILURE columns of the V$ARCHIVE_DEST view |
+| Corresponds to | REOPEN_SECS and MAX_FAILURE columns of the V$ARCHIVE_DEST view |

 - The

-attribute is optional. - Redo transport services attempt to reopen failed destinations at log switch time.
+REOPENattribute is optional. - Redo transport services attempt to reopen failed destinations at log switch time.

 - Redo transport services check if the time of the last error plus the

-applies to all errors, not just connection failures.
+REOPENinterval is less than the current time.
+If it is, redo transport services attempt to reopen the destination.
+REOPENapplies to all errors, not just connection failures.
 These errors include, but are not limited to, network failures, disk errors, and quota exceptions.- If you specify

-destination, redo transport services will stall the primary database when it is not possible to successfully transmit redo data.
+REOPENfor an optional destination, it is possible for the Oracle database to overwrite online redo log files if there is an error.
+If you specifyREOPENfor aMANDATORYdestination, redo transport services will stall the primary database when it is not possible to successfully transmit redo data.
 When this situation occurs, consider the following options:- Change the destination by deferring the destination, specifying the destination as optional, or changing the

-attribute value. - Specify an alternate destination.
+SERVICEattribute value. - Specify an alternate destination.

 - Disable the destination.